-When the report is or data is ready we usually send the data online to the user.
-There is a situation where we need to share offline to the users by printing them.
+When the report or data is ready, we usually send the data online to the user.
+There is a situation where we need to share offline with the users by printing them.
 In such situations, you need to know how to print a large amount of data.

-For an example assume you have a large amount of data like the below.
+- For example, assume you have a large amount of data like the below.

-We can see one more slab as well at the bottom i.e. it will show how many sheets it is going to print.
-In the above, it says 1 of 36 i.e. Out of thirty-six sheets print preview is visible for 1st sheet.
+We can see one more slab as well at the bottom, i.e., it will show how many sheets it is going to print.
+In the above, it says 1 of 36, i.e., out of thirty-six sheets, print preview is visible for the 1st sheet.

 Now take a look at the data headers and compare them with Print Preview.

-We have totally 11 headers in our data and below are the headers in order.
+- We have a total of 11 headers in our data, and below are the headers in order.

 First_name, Last_name, Company_name, Address, City, County, State, Zip, Phone1, Phone2, and Email.

-When we print this data we usually expect the data to come in single sheet only, but look at the Print Preview now.
+When we print this data, we usually expect the data to come in a single sheet only, but look at the Print Preview now.

-Out of 11 headers, we could see only 4 headers, after printing these columns first then it will print remaining columns.
-After we got all the print copies we need to arrange them in order.
+Out of 11 headers, we could see only 4 headers; after printing these columns first, then it will print the remaining columns.
+After we got all the print copies, we need to arrange them in order.

-Isn’t it a frustrating job to arrange the prints in order, so for this we need set up the page first before we print in excelPrint In ExcelThe print feature in excel is used to print a sheet or any data.
+Isn’t it a frustrating job to arrange the prints in order, so for this, we need to set up the page first before we print in excelPrint In ExcelThe print feature in excel is used to print a sheet or any data.
 While we can print the entire worksheet at once, we also have the option of printing only a portion of it or a specific table..

 Setup the Page to Preview Print

-This will set what is the area we are going to print.
-Now Press Ctrl + P once again to see the Print Preview in excel.
+This will set what the area we are going to print is.
+Now Press Ctrl + P once again to see the Print Preview.